gbalslevn/ratatosk_gnss/README.md

 (270 - 140) \mod 360 =130
 $$

 Based on the initial placement of antennas configured for the cardinal directions we can see the heading 130° is closer to 90° than 180° meaning we choose antenna 2.
+If two antennas has the exact same distance to being the correct one, the one currently not selected is chosen.

+It should be calibrated where our north is.
+Meaning if A1 is located at \theta_A1 we know A2=\theta_A1 + 90 mod 360, A3=\theta_A1 + 180 mod 360 and so on